chrisdothtml/chrome-dino/readme.md

   <br>
 </h1>

-> Remaking the chrome offline dinosaur game in p5.js
+> Remaking the chrome offline dinosaur game

+Note that this was previously written with p5.js but has since been refactored into a dependency-free approach.
+You can still see the old p5.js implementation in [the p5js branch](https://github.com/chrisdothtml/chrome-dino/tree/p5js).

 ## Run locally (literally)